ivngmz/python/README.md

-# Repo python with some snipets
+# Repo python with some snippets